healthy-chicken-saladeers/rag_detective/docs/experiment-bert.md

 ## Experiment Tracking:

-- Weights and Biases (W&B) was used for experiment tracking.
+- Weights & Biases (W&B) was used for experiment tracking.
 With the `WandbCallback`, all the metrics, loss, etc., get logged into the W&B dashboard for visualization and analysis.

 ## Reflection on Plots: